-Equilibrium is conceived as a position of stability at which the plans of economic agents (for example, households and firms) are fully ‘realized’ or compatible, so that no one desires to change their behavior.
+Equilibrium is conceived as a position of stability at which the plans of economic agents (for example, households and firms) are ‘realized’ or compatible, so that there is no incentive to alter current behavior.

 We have previously encountered the national accounting identity: